wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ionic.md

 <br />

 <Callout icon="💡" theme="default">
-  ### We highly recommend using environment variables for your SDK key and account ID.
+  **Recommendation**: We highly recommend using environment variables for your SDK key and account ID.
 This practice helps to keep your credentials secure and out of your codebase.
 </Callout>

 ### 4. Create VWO Service